With the recent mortgage lending woes, all lenders are

 Out here South of Flagstaff there's a lot of home buying and selling, home construction, home remodeling, and refinancing going on.
 The financing methods are very conventional and boring.
 Some folks are using local mortgage brokers and some are going to internet-based mortgage lenders.

-A mortgage can actually help you enjoy life.
 I see existing residents buying larger, nicer homes and staying in the community.
 Why is that?
 Because this is a wonderful place to live, even with a mortgage.

 Here are links to the other South of Flagstaff Arizona real